haducloc/access-form/access-forms-guide.md

 - Purpose: To provide the recordSource for the subform on the **main form**.
 - Determine the tables involved.
 In this guide, only the **ReturnTracking** table is used.
-- Apply SQL sorting as needed.
+- Click SQL Query, Write SQL Query, Apply SQL sorting as needed.
 - This query must have **no parameters**.
+- Property Sheet, Set ODBC Timeout to 600 ( 10 minutes)
 - Save the query as **ReturnTrackingQuery**.

 ---